nay244/nay-zettel/About-Me.md

 ## Who am I?

-Data Analyst, with an interest in  Machine Learning and Artificial Intelligence.
+I am a Data Analyst who loves using ML techniques to reveal narratives in data and create predictive models for future insights.
 Academic background in Masters: Data Analytics and Bachelors: Information Technology (Cyber Security).
 Southeastern US based.